 Treatment and Prevention

 The first treatment for emphysema is to stop smoking.
 Your lungs won't repair themselves, but at least further damage can be slowed.
-There's still no way to repair emphysematous lung tissue in humans, although researchers are studying the use of retinoic acid (a vitamin A derivative) for this purpose.

 - Bronchodilators such as beta-agonists and anticholinergic medications, which help to relax and open the airways.

 - Corticosteroids that reduce inflammation may be used, and these may prevent flare-ups that require hospitalization.

 - Antibiotics when there is evidence of infection.

 - Exercise can help strengthen muscles so that less demand is placed on the lungs with activity.